 Here are five reasons you should conduct a communications audit with a professional.

 An audit gives you a clear, unbiased view of your company in its current state.
 These interviews and surveys will ask provocative questions to get honest opinions about your company.
 These opinions will help you understand what company messages are resonating and what the marketplace is saying about you.
-Any communications challenges you’ve been having should become clearer during an audit.
+Any communication challenges you’ve been having should become clearer during an audit.

 You can develop communications strategies to help improve your company’s brand.
 A brand is the experience customers have when they interact with your products and services.
 A communications audit will give you insights into those customer experiences, which you can then turn into communications strategies that can improve your brand.